 Are you looking for a short, budget and peaceful vacation out of Singapore?
-Besides Malaysia, Thailand and Philippines, Indonesia’s Batam is a nice place for a short getaway.
+Besides Malaysia, Thailand and Philippines, Indonesia’s Batam is an excellent place for a quick getaway.
 With 45 minutes of the ferry ride from Tanah Merah Ferry Terminal, a ticket would cost $50 which includes travel insurance and terminal fee.
 If you are looking for a resort in Batam, I would recommend Turi Beach.
 Recently won The Best Resort in Batam, this resort is 7 minutes drive away from Nongsapura Ferry Terminal.

 Turi Beach’s Riani Deluxe Beachfront